About.

 https://assets.uscannenberg.org/docs/aii-inclusion-recording-studio-20240130.pdf.

-In 2022 Canada'a CARAS/Junos Awards reported highest ever number of Canadian women, IBPOC and independent talent recognized with Juno nominations and wins.
-The surge is real but so are the continued hurdles.
+In 2022 Canada's CARAS/Junos Awards reported highest ever number of Canadian women, IBPOC and independent talent recognized with Juno nominations and wins.
+The surge is real but so are the ongoing hurdles.

 The Listening Party is responding to strong community demand regionally, nationally and internationally to continue building momentum and creating awareness and opportunities to further move the needle.